Tottenham Hotspur Shirt History

 2010 – 2014 – HP

-HP, which stands for Hewlett-Packard, is a technology company most famous for their laptop production.
-However, the recognisable logo of HP only featured for one campaign – and this was probably the best look!
+HP, which stands for Hewlett-Packard, is a technology company most famous for its laptop production.

 2006 – 2010 – Mansion Casino